It’s a tree. But not just any tree. It is the linden tree, a sacred and universal tree.

 It is the one of the TiL estate, which was chosen by our elders about 150 years ago, because it is particularly majestic in a French-style park, and its blooming, at the end of June and beginning of July, is incredibly fragrant.

 It signals the start of the wonderful summer evenings, but especially the beginning of the hand harvesting of the leaves and flowers.
+And it was this moment that inspired the renown perfumer Francis Kurkdjian to compose L’Eau qui Enlace.

 The picking is very long and meticulous because the flowers are tiny, but deliciously perfumed to the point that in the evening the pickers and us are intoxicated and in a state of relaxation never reached the rest of the year!